BitcoinBeachTravemuende/awesome-bitcoin-community/README.md

 # awesome-bitcoin-community [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > An [awesome](https://github.com/sindresorhus/awesome) list of Bitcoin community resources.
 From the community for the community.
-All sources are for free and open-source.
+For free and open-source.
+[Contributions](#contribute) are welcome!

 ## Contents